If you've blocked our ad, please consider unblocking it.

 As seen in prerelease screenshots, snow levels were meant to use a gray variation of the basic block tileset.
 They went unused in the final game, but the file is still present (Pa0_jyotyu_setsugen).

 The credits sequence stage gets its own standard tileset.
 The only tiles used there are the invisible solid ones, so the rest go unused.
 It appears to be a version of the main standard tileset rendered with an early alpha mask that no longer matches the texture.
 Most notably, the silhouettes of two arrow signboards and a climbable pole can be seen, indicating that these were once part of standard tilesets.
 (They are both 3D models in the final game.)
-There is also something else that is unrecognizable.
+There is also some sort of vine or stony ladder.
+The donut block is also depicted in-tileset, instead of having a blank space - in the final game, a 3D model is drawn over the tile, making any in-tileset graphic pointless.

 New Super Mario Bros.
 Leftovers